DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 		  }
 		}
 		```
-		The `Key` property contains the object key to identificate which business object this permission container is related with.</br></br>
+		The `Key` property contains the object key to identify which business object this permission container is related to.</br></br>
-		The `Data` property is the dictionary which contains the member permissions and where the member name is a key and the permission is the bool value.</br></br>
+		The `Data` property is the dictionary which contains member permissions and where the member name is a key and the permission is the bool value.</br></br>
 	3. Configure the authentication</br>
 	Add the authentication service in the `ConfigureServices` method:
 		```csharp